ssokolow/quicktile/README.md

   `Unhandled action type _OB_WM_ACTION_UNDECORATE` messages to the logging output.
 This is
   [a bug](https://icculus.org/pipermail/openbox/2009-January/006025.html) in
-  libwnck, which I depend on for reliable window management  and is outside my control.
+  libwnck, the library which I depend on for reliable window management, and is outside my control.

 Thanks to Thomas Vander Stichele for some of the documentation cleanups.